Isle of Harris Long Exposure Seascape Photography Workshop

 The Outer Hebrides is tranquil, peaceful, and welcoming, one of the most remote and inspiring locations you’ll ever visit.
 Margaret has been visiting and photographing the Isle of Harris for over 16 years and now calls it home, living in Geocrab on the island’s east coast.
 Her local knowledge allows her to introduce you to the island’s community, food, and hidden corners, creating unique experiences throughout the week.
 Harris feels like an island on the edge of the world, especially in the winter months.
 In February, we may have entire beaches to ourselves.
 The weather can be wild, changeable, and exhilarating — often offering all four seasons in a single day, with fast-moving clouds, rainbows, and bursts of golden light.
 In addition, you’ll also find inspiration in smaller details such as textures, patterns, and minimalist compositions that reflect the quiet beauty of Harris.

 With an intimate understanding of locations, tides, sea states, and wind direction, Margaret selects the best spot each day according to the weather.
 Sharing this knowledge openly and generously is at the heart of her teaching.
-Her aim is to guide you to the places she loves, help you find your own voice through your creativity.
+Her aim is to guide you to the places she loves on the Hebridean coastline, help you find your own voice through your creativity.

 This is a unique workshop where we’ll balance time outdoors, when conditions allow, with relaxed indoor sessions focused on teaching, editing, and creative discussions.
 We will not stay outdoors all day unless the weather allows, and there will be a relaxed and gentle pace.